-A 2.4km run around the Anglesea River for kids on Sunday morning.
+A 2.5km run around the Anglesea Beach and River for kids on Sunday morning.
 Well over 100+ enthusiastic kids take part in this spectacle event that gives our junior runners aged up to 10 years the chance have a go.
 Click Here for KIDS RUN details.

 Ideal event for first timers

-The Surf Coast Century is recognised as the ideal event for newbies tackling their first ultra marathon.
+The Surf Coast Century presented by MINI Countryman is recognised as the ideal event for newbies tackling their first ultra marathon.
 We take pleasure in providing a whole range of information and resources to help you get started, such as: